ncatlab/nlab-content/pages/2/9/3/0/392/content.md

 ## Non-examples

+* The term "red herring principle" is a non-example of the red herring principle.
+Following the disclaimer in [[red herring principle#notes|this page's notes section]], the adjective "red herring", when used to describe this principle, will be misleading if taken in the usual sense.
+Of course, this makes the usage of "red herring" in "red herring principle" a red herring.
+The red herring principle is thus both a red herring and a principle, and so the term "red herring principle", used to describe the red herring principle, is not an example of the red herring principle.

 Some uses of terminology are similar in some ways, but don't quite fall under the same category.
 For instance, in a number of cases mathematicians working in a particular field tend to omit [[dichotomy between nice objects and nice categories|niceness]] adjectives, e.g.: